projectmonitor/projectmonitor-web/README.md

-# About the Last Mile
+# About Project Monitor
-## This is most certainly Alpha software, so lulz ahead I'm sure.
+## WARNING: This is most certainly Alpha software!
+This guide was last touched on : May 5th, 2017

 ### Continuous Delivery?
 This projects goal is support continuous delivery by building a workflow about Pivotal Tracker.

 Continuous delivery implies a lot things about the maturity level of your organization (automated test suites, automated deploys, automated rollbacks, monitoring etc.)  We hope to help by reducing the number of road blocks a project has to get to CD with (hopefully) little effort.

-# End User Setup
+# End User Readme
 ### Assumptions
 * you are using pivotal tracker for your backlog
 * you are using git for version management